-The problem is that often we need to invest in equipment, be that hardware or software.
+The problem is that often we need to invest in equipment for our studio and sometimes for a project, be that hardware or software.

-I'm amazed how much hardware and software I bought on whim, used once but then forgotten.
-Put it on Ebay or another sales site.
+I'm amazed how much hardware and software I bought on a whim, used once but then forgotten.
+Put it on eBay or another sales site.
 I've managed to raise enough cash to buy something I really need.

 I recently wrote that you should buy computers for growth, don't buy what you need now, but what you'll need for the next phase of growth.
 It's costs more now, but a lot less than buying, selling and buying again.

 Like cars, buying equipment from new can often mean paying more than you have to.
 I'm not suggesting you buy used tape and hard drives, but hardware such as rack gear, mixers and keyboards can often be got for a lot less than new.

 If you need something for just a project, be that a keyboard or a piece of rack gear then rent it.
 Don't lose work because you haven't got a piece of gear, but don't lose profit by buying a piece that you can rent.

 If you have friends or local studios you have a relationship with, then borrow stuff for projects.
 Make sure you insure it and treat it as if it were your own.
 If you get it back to the owner in the same condition it came to you in, then you have more chance of being able to borrow stuff again.

 Here are my 8 tips, I'm sure you have your own.
 So what's your top tip for running a great studio without spending money?